j-carson/telemarketing-classification/docs/ProjectSummary.md

 - Bank client data

-Information about the clients has been anonymized, so this information is categorical.`For example, whether there is a loan, not how much the loan is for.
+Information about the clients has been anonymized, so this information is categorical.
+For example, a column indicates whether there is a loan, but not how much the loan is for.

-There were no features that were obvious strong predictors for the overall dataset, however there were some small subsets of customers that seemed to be likely prospects.
+During exploratory analysis, none of these columns were obvious strong predictors, however there were some small subsets of customers that seemed to be likely prospects.
 For example, in the customer job category, students and retired customers were more likely to purchase than the general population.
 However, these were less than 5 percent of the population each.

-The most promising customer categories were: certain values for: job, education, and whether the bank had a cell phone number for the customer versus a land line.
+The somewhat promising customer categories were: certain values for job and education, and whether the bank had a cell phone number for the customer versus a land line.

 - Telemarketing contact fields